Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Friends Can Provide Comfort

-According to Researchgate, when young same-sex Amazonian parrots were kept together, their welfare and behavior improved on many levels.
+According to Researchgate, when young, same-sex Amazon parrots were kept together, their welfare and behavior improved significantly.

 Not only were they less likely to pick their feathers, but they also fed and slept better.